B-Lab-Switzerland/sipi-data-analysis/README.md

 from inside the sipi-data-analysis project folder.
 In your command line/terminal you should now see jupyter running.
 In order to open jupyter lab in your browser just copy-paste the URL including the access token to a new browser tab.

+### How to stop running your docker
+1. In your command line, run `docker ps` to list all running docker containers.
+Copy the hash value in the NAME column of the container you want to stop.
+2. Execute `docker stop [hash-value]` in your command line.

 ## References & Credits
 We do not have ownership of the raw data used in this project.
 The WISE data is publically accessible [here](https://springernature.figshare.com/articles/dataset/A_comprehensive_Beyond-GDP_database_to_accelerate_wellbeing_inclusion_and_sustainability_research/26970415?file=49085821) and credits go to Liu, Wang, Behrens, et al. (see Liu, Kedi; Wang, Ranran; Behrens, Paul; Schrijver, Inge; Jansen, Annegeke; Rum, Irlan; et al. (2024).
 A comprehensive Beyond-GDP database to accelerate wellbeing, inclusion, and sustainability research. figshare.
 Dataset.
 [DOI](https://doi.org/10.6084/m9.figshare.26970415.v1)).
 The HDR data from the UNDP can be openly accessed [here](https://hdr.undp.org/data-center/documentation-and-downloads).